We get a lot of questions about how to mix Endurance Fuel and Rebuild! The good news is it’s much more simple than you probably think…

 If you anticipate your activity will take 4 hours, you would still want to consume 800 calories (8 scoops or 4 stick packs).
 Mix the powder and water (however much your vessel will hold) in a measuring cup for easier dissolving and then pour into your handheld flask, water bottle or hydration pack.
 You can add marks to your vessel so you know how much to consume per hour.

-Sip the endurance fuel concentrate throughout your exercise and be sure to drink additional water to keep the ratio of water to fuel consistent.
+Sip the Endurance Fuel concentrate throughout your exercise and be sure to drink additional water to keep the ratio of water to fuel consistent.

-Rebuild: How to Mix for After Exercise
+Recovery Mix: How to Mix for After Exercise

-Rebuild is the perfect post-exercise recovery nutrition.
+Recovery Mix is the perfect post-exercise recovery nutrition.
 It’s healthy, tastes great and has proven results.
 We recommend drinking within the 30-60 minute golden hour after exercise to take advantage of your body’s ability to replenish glycogen stores most efficiently during this time period.

 Nothing repairs your muscles more efficiently, restores your energy faster or makes you feel better sooner!